 Who enforces the Data Protection Act?

-Whilst the GDPR is governed by the Court of Justice of the European Union, when the UK leaves the EU, the Act will be governed solely by the UK justice system.
+Since the UK left the EU, the Act is governed solely by the UK justice system.

 The Act gives additional powers for the Information Commissioner to regulate and enforce data protection laws.
 The Commissioner has the power to fine data controllers and processors up to £17m or 4% of global turnover for the most serious data breaches.
 The Act also allows the Commissioner to bring criminal proceedings against offences where a data controller or processor alters records with intent to prevent disclosure following a subject access request.

 It seems part of the government’s most recent proposed bill regarding data protection, the “Data Protection and Digital Information (No. 2) Bill”, aims to cut away at some requirements on businesses to keep records and undertake proactive oversight of their data processing activities.
 This could have implications for their ability to respond to user requests related to data, whether related to data portability where the consumer wishes to enable sharing their personal data with another organisation, or indeed where they want their data completely erased.
 Reducing the need for businesses to provide comprehensive accounts of what information may have been exposed if they suffer a security breach could be interpreted as a regressive step.